learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 ## Waiting for the Unity scene to load

-This plugin is designed to be as bare bones as possible, leaving the details up to you.
-One common task you might need to do is waiting for Unity to load the first scene before sending any messages.
-As an example of how to do this, add the following script to a game object in your Unity project:
+Unity can take a few seconds to load the first time it is rendered.
+Therefore one common task you might need to do is wait for Unity to load the first scene before sending any messages.
+Here's an example of how you might do this.
+Add the following script to a game object in your Unity scene:

 ```csharp
 using UnityEngine;